 Students will pursue projects of thier own design over two quarters with support from faculty in a seminar environment.
 Collaborations are possible.
 Portfolio required for admission.
-Prerequisites: ICAM 101/VIS 140, ICAM 102/VIS 145A, ICAM 103/MUS 170, ICAM 110, and senior standing.
+Prerequisites: ICAM 101/VIS 140, ICAM 102/VIS 145A, ICAM 103/MUS 170, ICAM 110, and department stamp required.